Skip to content

 Are excess payments the same for all types of home insurance claims?

-The examples above are claims for accidental damage, where the compulsory excess is likely to be around £100 – but for flood damage or subsidence the threshold is usually far higher.
+Claims for accidental damage are often relatively small, so the compulsory excess is likely to be around £100 – but for flood damage or subsidence the threshold is usually far higher.
 If you were to make a claim for subsidence, your compulsory excess could be in the range of £1,000 – which, on top of a voluntary payment of £250, would bring the total excess to £1,250.

 This is what you would have to pay towards your subsidence claim before your insurer covers the rest – but compared to the actual repair costs you’d face without cover, that won’t seem like much.